RIKEN-RCCS/lens3/doc/design.md

   + When the Manager process && MinIO ends

-    --I started it in my own process, but the Storage Zone Table (main) is "denied".
+    --I started it in my own process, but the Storage Pool Table (main) is "denied".
       Booting via multiplexer, initialization only, MinIO booting procedure 11.
       It is not registered in the MinIO Address Table and Routing Table.